 Assessment Internal External

-Periodical 1 10

-Periodical 2 10
+Mid term 20

-Continuous Assessment (Theory) (CAT) 10
+Continuous Assessment Theory(CAT) 10

-Continuous Assessment (Lab) (CAL) 40
+Continuous Assessment Lab(CAL) 40

 End Semester 30

-19CSE453 NATURAL LANGUAGE PROCESSING
+NATURAL LANGUAGE PROCESSING

 Pre-Requisite(s):19MAT111 Multivariable Calculus, 19MAT112 Linear Algebra, 19MAT205 Probability and Random processes

 - This course is devoted to the study of phonological, morphological and syntactic processing.
 These areas will be approached from both a linguistic and an algorithmic perspective. - The course will focus on the computational properties of natural languages and of the algorithms used to process them, as well as the match between grammar formalisms and the linguistic data that needs to be covered.